History of Galicia: The kingdom of Asturias and Moorish Iberia

 This marked the beginning of the Muslim conquest of Hispania in which most of peninsula came under Islamic rule by 718.
 This rapid conquest can be understood as a continuation of the civil wars that had afflicted the peninsula for centuries, as well as through the conversion to Islam of a significant part of the population.

 Pelagius of Asturias is credited with beginning the Christian Reconquista of Iberia in 718 or 722, when he defeated the Umayyads in the Battle of Covadonga, and established the Kingdom of Asturias in the northern part of the peninsula.

 Although the lands of the former Kingdom of Gallaecia were invaded by the Moors, there is no evidence of any invasion or occupation force ever crossing beyond the Galician mountains into Galicia proper or of going as far as occupying Asturica (modern León) and Gijón (modern Asturias).
 There is no evidence of any Moorish occupation of any settlement in modern Galicia and so it would be purely speculative to assume the region was ever conquered or even invaded by the Moors.

 After being briefly occupied by the Moors, Asturias would revolt in 718 or 722, led by Pelagius of Asturias, and form the Kingdom of Asturias.
-In 736, Alfonso I of Asturias incorporated Galicia under his Kingdom of Asturias until 924, when it became the Kingdom of León.
+In 736, Alfonso I of Asturias incorporated Galicia in his Kingdom of Asturias until 924, when it became the Kingdom of León.

 During the early Reconquista, Galicia expanded south and established the County of Portugal in 868 and County of Coimbra in 878.